Skip to main content

 Target chunks

-Targets are executed in parallel by default.
-If you want to split up a specific target into multiple chunks (running in parallel), the experimental chunks option for RemoteBrowserTarget can help out:
+Targets run in parallel by default.
+To split a specific target into multiple chunks (running in parallel), use the experimental chunks option for RemoteBrowserTarget:

 module.exports = {